atapia27/Companion/README.md

 ## Project Overview

 **AI Document Companion** is a full-stack web application that provides **evidence-based AI analysis** with proper document citation.
 Unlike generic AI responses, this platform ensures every insight, claim, and recommendation is grounded in your specific documents with clear source citations.
+Built with **smart architecture** that leverages OpenRouter's platform for AI models - **no self-hosting required!** - making it cost-effective and scalable while providing access to multiple AI providers like Google Gemini and OpenAI GPT.
+The project showcases modern React/Next.js capabilities by using **no external state management** - demonstrating what's possible with just React hooks, Context API, and built-in Next.js features.

 ### Core Mission